gabrielmulligan/fishersirisdataset/README.md

 | | |  | |
 | Min Petal Width| **_0.1_** | 1.0 |1.4 |
 | Max Petal Width| **_0.6_** | 1.8 |2.5 |

+# Legacy

+This dataset has become a test case for many statistical and machine learning projects, given Fisher's *linear discriminant model* and how the data collected by Anderson could be used to find a linear combination of features that characterize or separate two or more classes of objects/events.
+The fact that this dataset is available (and analyzed in many tutorials) as part of the Scikit machine-learning library in Python means that more and more students (IT, Maths, Biology) access and analyze this dataset each year.

 # Python Program
 ## fisher_scatterplot.py